Larson to step down from Dubuque City Council

-Dubuque City Council Member Kate Larson announced tonight that she will leave the city and vacate her council seat.
+Dubuque City Council Member Kate Larson announced Monday night that she will leave the city and vacate her council seat.

 She said she would like to serve through December.
 Larson is in the middle of her first term representing Ward 3, having been elected in November 2017.